 - o Evidence of site control.
-Evidence that property or properties meet the site selection criteria. - Certification that the owner and other project principles are not in the US General Services Administration list of parties excluded from Federal procurement and non-procurement programs. - o Proposed initial gross rents must not exceed 110% of the applicable Fair Market Rent including any applicable allowance for tenant paid utilities for the size of the unit. - o Property must meet eligibility requirements under §983.7 (Eligible and ineligible properties and SHA-owned units), §983.11 (Other federal requirements), and §983.6 (Site and neighborhood standards). - o Property will be constructed with funding other than assistance under the U.S. Housing Act of 1937 in accordance with §983.9. - o No construction has begun, as evidenced by SHA inspection.
+Evidence that property or properties meet the site selection criteria. - Certification that the owner and other project principles are not in the US General Services Administration list of parties excluded from Federal procurement and non-procurement programs. - o Proposed initial gross rents must not exceed the Voucher Payment Standard including any applicable allowance for tenant paid utilities for the size of the unit. - o Property must meet eligibility requirements under §983.7 (Eligible and ineligible properties and SHA-owned units), §983.11 (Other federal requirements), and §983.6 (Site and neighborhood standards).

-- Consistent with the goal of de-concentrating poverty and expanding housing and economic opportunities, consistent with SHA's PHA Plan and Administrative Plan.
-Specific factors are discussed at 24 CFR 983.57. - O Must meet HUD regulations for site and neighborhood standards.
-The site selected must: a) be adequate in size, exposure and contour to accommodate the number and type of units proposed, and adequate utilities and streets must be available to the site; b) promote greater choice of housing opportunities and avoid undue concentration of assisted persons in areas containing a high proportion of low-income persons; c)be accessible to social, recreational, educational, commercial and health facilities and services that are at least equivalent to those typically found in neighborhoods consisting largely of unassisted, standard housing of similar market rents; and, d) be located within reasonable travel times and cost via public transportation or private auto to place of employment.
+- o Property will be constructed with funding other than assistance under the U.S. Housing Act of 1937 in accordance with §983.9. - Consistent with the goal of de-concentrating poverty and expanding housing and economic opportunities, consistent with SHA's PHA Plan and Administrative Plan.
+Specific factors are discussed at 24 CFR 983.57. - Must meet HUD regulations for site and neighborhood standards.
+The site selected must: a) be adequate in size, exposure and contour to accommodate the number and type of units proposed, and adequate utilities and streets must be available to the site; b) promote greater choice of housing opportunities and avoid undue concentration of assisted persons in areas containing a high proportion of low-income persons; c)be accessible to social, recreational, educational, commercial and health facilities and services that are at least equivalent to those typically found in neighborhoods consisting largely of unassisted, standard housing of similar market rents; and, d) be located within reasonable travel times and cost via public transportation or private auto to place of employment. - o Prior to project selection, a site visit or unit inspections must be completed. - For new construction and rehabilitation properties, site review must confirm that no construction has begun. - For existing housing, inspection of the proposed units must demonstrate that they substantially meet Housing Quality Standards.